Design history · Iconic works

 Learn at TGDS

 The Apple logo’s revision history is a reference case-study in our brand identity teaching.
-If it interests you, the most direct next steps are:
+The most direct next steps are:

 Courses